Juan Mata: 2021–22 season

+Later years
-On 8 September 2022, he signed a one-year contract with Turkish Süper Lig team Galatasaray, with the option to extend the deal by a further year.
-He made his debut for the Turkish side on 24 September 2022, in a friendly match against Istanbulspor and showed an impressive performance.

-He scored his first Süper Lig goal on 28 October 2022 after coming on as a second-half substitute against Fatih Karagümrük.
+On 8 September 2022, he signed a one-year contract with Turkish Süper Lig team Galatasaray as a free agent, with the option to extend the deal by a further year.
+He made his debut on 24 September, in a friendly match against Istanbulspor and showed an impressive performance.
+He scored his first Süper Lig goal on 28 October after coming on as a second-half substitute against Fatih Karagümrük.
+Mata won the 2022–23 title, with a 4–1 away win against Ankaragücü on 30 May 2023 securing the title two weeks before the end of the season, the 23rd championship in club history.
+On 1 July 2023, it was announced that he left Galatasaray, and a farewell message was published.

+On 3 September 2023, J1 League club Vissel Kobe announced the signing of Mata, handing him the club's number 64 shirt.
+Mata made just one appearance for the club, coming on as a substitute for the final ten minutes of a 2–0 away loss to Sanfrecce Hiroshima on 16 September; however, he still received a medal as Vissel Kobe were crowned J1 League champions that season.
+On 6 January 2024, Mata's contract with Vissel Kobe expired and he left the club.

+On 5 September 2024, Mata joined Australian club Western Sydney Wanderers ahead of the new A-League Men season.
+He scored his first goal for the club on 1 January 2025 in a 2–3 loss to Macarthur FC.
+He would only feature for 599 minutes during the season, due to a falling out with head coach Alen Stajcic.

+On 16 September 2025, Mata joined A-League side Melbourne Victory for the 2025–26 season.

 International career

 Mata represented Spain from 2004 to 2016 at under-16, under-17, under-19, under-20, under-21, Olympic and senior levels.

-He helped Spain win the 2006 UEFA European Under-19 Football Championship, where he was a key player.
-He finished the championship second to his teammate Alberto Bueno (five goals) as top goal scorer of the competition, with four in five matches.
+He was a key player for Spain as they won the 2006 UEFA European Under-19 Championship, finishing the tournament as second top scorer to his teammate Alberto Bueno, with four goals in five matches.

-On 1 February 2007, under-21 coach Iñaki Sáez included him on his squad for the friendly against England, alongside Real Madrid teammates Roberto Soldado, José Manuel Jurado, Sergio Sánchez, Miguel Torres, Esteban Granero and Antonio Adán, at just 18 years and 10 months.
+On 1 February 2007, Spain under-21 coach Iñaki Sáez included Mata in his squad for a friendly match against England.
+On 6 February, at the age of 18 years and 10 months, Mata made his under-21 debut as a substitute for Pedro León in the 61st minute of a 2–2 draw at Pride Park.

-On 14 November 2008, Vicente del Bosque called Mata up to the senior team to play in a friendly against Chile.
-He did not leave the bench in a 3–0 home win.
-On 28 March 2009, he finally made his debut, playing in the 2010 FIFA World Cup qualifier against Turkey, a 1–0 win in Madrid.
-He came on as a substitute for teammate David Villa in the 63rd minute.
+On 14 November 2008, Vicente del Bosque called Mata up to the Spain senior squad ahead of a friendly match against Chile.
+On 28 March 2009, he made his senior international debut, coming on as a substitute for Valencia teammate David Villa in the 63rd minute of a FIFA World Cup qualifier against Turkey.

-In June 2009, Del Bosque included Mata for the 2009 FIFA Confederations Cup, the youngster's first senior tournament.
+In June 2009, Del Bosque included Mata in his 23-man squad for the 2009 FIFA Confederations Cup.
 He started in the second group match against Iraq and came on as a substitute for Albert Riera in the semi-final loss to the United States.